The 7 Lessons I Learned to Reinvent Myself

 Skydiving was way beyond my comfort zone.
 I had a lot of fear and was totally out of my league.
 But my spirit did not want to give up.

 My fear and intimidation of what I could do or not do were always with me.
 I learned that managing fear was partly about seeing the message fear brings to you.

 It is said everywhere one goes and everything one does propels a person to where they’re supposed to be.
-The unknowns of the frontiers I embarked on came with great risk, but also great reward.
+The unknowns of the frontiers I embarked on came with significant risk but also great reward.
 I used pain to push me forward.

 An extreme life will take you in and spit you out.
 This kind of journey makes you very honest with yourself.

-Whether having success or experiencing a failure, I studied the cause and the effects of both.
-I became a scholar learning the alchemy of the internal martial arts and strategies.
+Whether having success or experiencing failure, I studied the cause and the effects of both.
+I became a scholar learning the alchemy of internal martial arts and strategies.

 I took part in some deeply spiritual plant medicine ceremonies with psilocybin mushrooms.
 I understood all of life at that moment.